grapebits/dragme/README.md

 # dragme
-Drag::me IDE for C language is a visual IDE for C language.
+Dragme IDE for C language is a visual IDE for C language.

 It has two ground : Playground and Code-ground.